Recognize a noun when you find one.

 Boy, monster, restaurant = common nouns.

 You classify concrete and abstract nouns by their ability to register on your five senses.
 If you can see, hear, smell, taste, or feel the item, it is a concrete noun.
 If, however, you cannot experience the item with any of your senses, it is abstract.

 Pizza is Godzilla's favorite food.

-Pizza = concrete because you can see, hear, smell, feel [though you get your fingers greasy], and thankfully taste it.
+Pizza = concrete because you can see, hear, smell, feel (though you will get your fingers greasy), and taste it (thankfully).

 Godzilla never tips the delivery boy from Antonio's; politeness is not one of Godzilla's strong points.

-Politeness = abstract [you cannot see politeness, or hear, smell, taste, or touch the quality itself].
+Politeness = abstract (you cannot see politeness—it has no color, no shape, no size—or hear, smell, taste, or touch the quality itself).

 Count vs. Noncount Nouns

 Read these sentences:

 Godzilla ate three pizzas, two delivery boys, and six parked cars.